 - The user risks taking an illegal substance if THC levels are not monitored

-- The user may experience adverse side-effects to THC content
+- The user may experience adverse side-effects due to THC content

 In Detail: The Benefits of Full-Spectrum CBD Oil

-As mentioned above, full-spectrum CBD oil has a wide range of medicinal uses.
+As mentioned above, full-spectrum CBD oil has a wide range of potential benefits.
 In particular, it is commonly used for its anti-oxidant, anti-anxiety, anti-inflammatory, and pain-killing qualities.